AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 var opts = {
   'language': "en", // String | This parameter is used for autocompletes whose language is the specified value.
 It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes.
-  'perPage': 3 // Integer | This parameter is used for specifying number of items in each page.
+  'perPage': 3 // Number | This parameter is used for specifying number of items in each page.
 };

 var callback = function(error, data, response) {